shivammathur/setup-php/README.md

 ### Problem Matchers

-Problem matchers are `json` configurations which identify errors and warnings in your logs and surface that information prominently in the GitHub Actions UI by highlighting them and creating code annotations.
+Problem matchers are `json` configurations which identify errors and warnings in your logs and surface them prominently in the GitHub Actions UI by highlighting them and creating code annotations.

 #### PHP